Pages

 My husband asked me why exactly I decided to do this.

+My boss asked me if I was crazy.
 Friends looked at me crossly when I told them.

 Me as a Girl Scout Troop Leader was like an octopus wearing pants.